sofency/sofency/README.md

 - 🔭 I’m currently studying in ZhengZhou University majoring in AI
-- 🌱 I’m currently learning more on JAVA and Deep Learning
+- 🌱 I’m currently learning more on C++、JAVA and Deep Learning
 - 💬 Ask me about **JAVA, Git and Vue**
 - ⚡ Fun fact: Big Fan of the :zap: emoji